April Greiman: Early life and education

-Born on March 22, 1948, metropolitan New York, April Greiman grew up in Wantagh, Long Island and later Woodcliff Lake, NJ.
+Born on March 22, 1948, and New Jersey, metropolitan New York, April Greiman grew up in Wantagh, Long Island and later Woodcliff Lake, NJ.
 Her father was an early computer programmer, systems analyst at Lightolier where he introduced the first main-frame computer into Lightolier's business, and later, founder and president of The Ventura Institute of Technology.
 Her mother, Renee, was a dancer and dance teacher in collaboration with the Fred Astaire Dance Studio.
 Her only sibling, Paul, became a meteorologist and specialist in climatic and atmospheric interplanetary modeling.

 From 1966-70 Greiman was an undergraduate at the Kansas City Art Institute, and studied graphic design, photography and ceramics.
 In 1970-71 Greiman continued her postgraduate studies at the Allgemeine Kunstgewerbeschule Basel, now known as the Basel School of Design (Schule für Gestaltung Basel) in Basel, Switzerland (1970–1971).
 As a student of Armin Hofmann and Wolfgang Weingart, and she was influenced by the International Style and by Weingarts' introduction to the style later known as New Wave, an aesthetic that moved away from a Modernist heritage.